 Suppose, for illustration; we will take a sample table in our database named as Customer having the fields CusotmerID, CutomerName, Credit_Limit, and City.
 View the contents of the table as follows:

 Let us query data records from the Customer table to display the result using the ORDER BY clause simply without the attribute:

 SELECT CustomerID, CustomerName, City FROM Customer ORDER BY CustomerName;

-As you can see from the above output, the result rows are sorted by default in ascending order by omitting the ASC and DESC keywords either.
+From the above output, it is clear that the result rows are sorted in ascending order by default, even when the ASC and DESC keywords are not explicitly specified.